sanoop12/Trajectory-GitHub-Task/README.md

 _The final result:_ _[click me](https://trajectory-bootcamp.github.io/Trajectory-GitHub-Task/)_

-Follow the instructions below to get your name featured on the website😌
+Follow the instructions below to get your name featured on the website😎

 ## Instructions